| "Muller and Steigerwalt . . . display the incredible variety

 often overlap, so that a pianist frequently finds himself crossing his own

-or his partner's hand.
+or his partners hand.
 Still, these pianists mesh so perfectly that such

 occasions are no problem.
 The difficulties are justified by the overall